-New Baby, New Life is a proactive care management program for mothers and their newborns that uses extensive methods to identify pregnant women as early in their pregnancy as possible through review of state enrollment files, claims data, lab reports, hospital census reports, Availity and notification of pregnancy forms as well as provider and member self-referrals.
-Once identified, we act quickly to assess the member's obstetrical risk and ensure she has the appropriate level of care and care management services to mitigate those risks.
+New Baby, New Life is a proactive care management program for all expectant members and their newborns.
+We use several resources to identify pregnancies as early as possible.
+Sources of identification include state enrollment files, claims data, and hospital census reports as well as provider and member self-referrals.
+Once pregnant members are identified, we act quickly to assess obstetrical risk and ensure appropriate levels of care management services to mitigate risk.

-Experienced care managers work with members and providers to establish a care plan for our pregnant members.
-Care managers collaborate with community agencies to ensure mothers have access to necessary services.
+Experienced care managers work with members and providers to establish a care plan for our highest risk pregnant members.
+Care managers collaborate with community agencies to ensure members have access to necessary services.

-When it comes to our pregnant members, we are committed to keeping both mom and baby healthy.
-That's why we encourage all of our moms-to-be to take part in our New Baby, New Life program - a comprehensive care management program offering:
+When it comes to our pregnant members, we are committed to keeping both parents and babies healthy.
+That's why we encourage all of our pregnant and postpartum members to take part in our New Baby, New Life program - a comprehensive care management program offering:

-- Individualized, one-on-one care management support for women at the highest risk - Care management for moms who may need a little extra support - Educational materials and information on community resources - Incentives to keep up with prenatal and postpartum checkups and well-child visits after the baby is born.
+- Individualized, one-on-one care management support for pregnant members at the highest risk - Care coordination for moms who may need a little extra support - Digital perinatal educational tools - Information on community resources - Incentives to keep up with prenatal and postpartum checkups and well-child visits after the baby is born.